Utilities

 The following checks are performed:

-- Timestamp consistency check: verify that timestamps of the records are in ascending order.
+- Timestamp consistency check: Verifies that the timestamps of the records are in ascending order.

-- Jitter check: print the record with the largest deviation from the average timestamp interval.
+- Jitter check: Prints the record with the largest deviation from the average timestamp interval.

-- Delta time check: find the record with the largest timestamps difference from the following record.
+- Delta time check: Finds the record with the largest timestamp difference from the following record.

-- Duplicate timestamp check: find records that have identical timestamps.
+- Duplicate timestamp check: Finds records with identical timestamps.

 Usage